Rat Attack!: Development

 The game was developed by Pure Entertainment, a company founded in April 1996.
 The title took several years to be fully developed.
 During this time it was given different temporary names such as "Rat", "Cats & Rats", before finally settling on Rat Attack.
-While the game was still in development, early versions of the game were sent to news media resulting in early development screenshots, of levels not included in the game.
+While the game was still in development, early versions of the game were sent to news media resulting in early development screenshots of levels not included in the game.

 A series of six animated Flash videos were also produced, each telling the story of one of the 'Scratch Cats'.
-Then shortly before its release another early development version of the game was released as a demo for Official UK PlayStation Magazine.
+Shortly before the game's release, an early development version was released as a demo for Official UK PlayStation Magazine.

 Reception

 The Nintendo 64 version received mixed reviews, while the PlayStation version received unfavourable reviews, according to the review aggregation website GameRankings.
 N64 Magazine said that the N64 version was a "Simple, well executed puzzle-em-up, with cats trying to catch rats."
 Fran Mirabella III of IGN described the gameplay and premise of catching rats and disposing of them as being similar to Ghostbusters.
-Mirabella compared the camera view of the game has to a yo-yo, in that "the camera hangs overhead bobbing and swinging about."
-Mirabella also criticized the games music short music clips for each level, saying: "The composers must have literally created about 25 seconds of MIDI audio and looped it."
-The graphics were described as "character models suck badly", and "Even the title screen has a horrible eye-burning font and sloppy art."
+Mirabella compared the camera of the game to a yo-yo, in that "the camera hangs overhead bobbing and swinging about."
+He criticized the game's music, saying "The composers must have literally created about 25 seconds of MIDI audio and looped it", and disapproved of the game's graphics, saying that "character models suck badly" and "Even the title screen has a horrible eye-burning font and sloppy art."
 Nintendo Power gave the European import a mixed review while the U.S. version was still in development.

 In a review for AllGame, Span Bennet examined the PlayStation version with more affection saying, "The '50s decor and vivid color give Rat Attack a unique look that only adds to its appeal", concluding that, "It is a game with a unique look and feel, coupled with sound and playability that are top notch."
 Jeff Gerstmann of GameSpot summed up the game with the following: "Rat Attack is an extremely forgettable title that isn't worth a first look, let alone a second one."
 GamePro said of the same PlayStation version, "The game's elementary nature makes it easy to learn but will probably leave older gamers cold, unless they get hooked on the multiplayer mode.
 But if you like the arcade machines of yore, nibble on Rat Attack."
 (Note: GamePro gave the PlayStation version all 3.5/5 scores for graphics, sound, control, and fun factor.)